CLHS-Comp-Sci/csis-quarter-1-project-vulfoliac/README.md

 ## Use
 _Insert directions for how to use your project and any command line dependencies and arguments.
 Think of this section as more of a instruction manual_

 ## Sources
 _Insert and sources used for research here_

 ## Steps and Progress
-_Feel free to add any checklist items below to best communicate with your group_ [Instructions for how to use GitHub text formatting] (https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 _To mark a box as complete enter an X in between the brackets.
 See the first check for an example_
 - [X] Use github to keep track of code on weekly bases